Carolyn brings the art of neon-bending and illustrations to the Maker Lab, helping Library users make our city glow with custom lanterns!

 And as for her final project?
 Carolyn will highlight Chicago’s iconic architecture and landmarks—a bungalow, the Navy Pier Ferris Wheel, and others—with three big lanterns (each 36 by 36 by 9 inches) that will cover the windows outside of the Harold Washington Library Center.
 “I really wanted to show these Chicago icons because I think I can call Chicago home now and these things feel like they embody that feeling of home.”

-Carolyn’s final project will be on the windows facing State Street in August 2022.
-You can view a calendar of her workshops here.
+Carolyn’s final project is currently on the windows facing State Street through Fall 2022.

 The Maker Lab, the only FREE maker space in Chicago, is a donor-powered program where Library users can experiment with state-of-the-art technology such as design software, electronic & laser cutters, and 3D printers to make a creative project, business idea, or design prototype come to life.
 This program is made possible thanks to our sponsors: Comcast, Andrea Saenz & John Bracken, Chicago Community Trust, and generous donors to the Library Foundation.